ajalamarvellous/monkey-pox-project/README.md

 - [ ] Model deployments
     - [ ] Nested Feature

-See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/ajalamarvellous/monkey_pox_project/issues) for a full list of proposed features (and known issues).

-## Data sourcing
+#### Data

 Here we will talk about the sources of the data and the script fpr sourcing the data

-## Preprocessing
+#### Preprocessing

 Here we are going to talk about the preprocessing process

-## Feature engineering
+#### Feature engineering

 We will talk about the various feature engineering techniques used.

-## Visualizations
+#### Visualizations

 Here will contain explanation of some charts and visualizations we created, techniques and tools used.

-## Model training
+#### Model

 Here we will talk about the models, the various models tried and thought into the types of models used.

-## Model deployment
+#### Deployment

 Here we will discuss the various technologies and techniques used to deploy the model.

 <p align="right">(<a href="#top">back to top</a>)</p>